Mikkomario/Utopia-Scala/README.md

 Turns out even **Reflection** was subject to limitations caused by Swing-dependency, preventing full scalability.
-Therefore we have **Utopia Reach**, a framework that uses only a single Swing component. **Reach** has the same core principles as **Reflection**, but takes things even further by having it's own, non Swing-dependent component, focus, paint and other systems. **Reach** even supports multithreading, which was *apparently* supposed to be impossible.
+Therefore we have **Utopia Reach**, a framework that uses only a single Swing component. **Reach** has the same core principles as **Reflection**, but takes things even further by having its own, non Swing-dependent component-, focus-, paint- and other systems. **Reach** even supports multithreading, which was *apparently* supposed to be impossible.

 **Reach** obviously doesn't have the same look and feel as Swing does.
 The existing component designs are somewhat inspired by Material Design.